Tom Meschery: Professional playing career

-After graduating from St. Mary's, he was drafted by the Philadelphia Warriors as the 7th pick overall in the 1961 NBA draft.
-Meschery played alongside legend Wilt Chamberlain, to whom he later dedicated a poem.
-Meschery was the starting forward on the 1961-62 Philadelphia Warriors team in which Chamberlain scored 100 points.
-Meschery led the NBA in personal fouls in 1962 and he became the first foreign born player to play in an NBA All-Star Game when he played in the 1963 NBA All-Star Game.
+After graduating from St. Mary's, Meschery was drafted by the Philadelphia Warriors as the 7th pick overall in the 1961 NBA draft.
+Meschery was the starting forward on the 1961–62 Philadelphia Warriors team and played alongside Wilt Chamberlain when he scored scored 100 points; he wrote the poem "Wilt" about the moment.
+Meschery led the NBA in personal fouls in 1962.
+Meschery was nicknamed "The Mad Russian" during his playing career because of his hard-nosed style which included fights with other players.

+Meschery became the first foreign-born player to play in an NBA All-Star Game when he was nominated in 1963.
 The following year, Meschery made his first Finals appearance, as the Warriors lost 4–1 to the Boston Celtics.
 Chamberlain left the Warriors in 1965, returning to his home town Philadelphia, to play with the 76ers.
 The Warriors however, strengthened by the arrival of Rick Barry, made it to the 1967 NBA Finals, in which they lost to Chamberlain's 76ers.
 After his second NBA Finals appearance, Meschery was selected by the NBA's Seattle SuperSonics during the 1967 NBA expansion draft.

 In the SuperSonics' inaugural season, Meschery led the team in rebounds (10.2 per game) as well as personal fouls.
 He retired following the 1970–71 season, having played four seasons for the SuperSonics.

-After retiring as a player, Meschery became head coach of the ABA's Carolina Cougars, which he guided to a record of 35–49 in the 1971–72 season before being replaced by Larry Brown.
+Meschery had his number 14 retired by the Warriors on the opening night of the 1967–68 season in his first game playing against them.
+He became the first player to have his number retired by the Warriors.
+The Warriors also gave him a unique honor by incorporating the number into the team's logo from 1967 to 1974.
 Meschery has been inducted into the San Francisco High School Hall of Fame; Saint Mary's College Hall of Fame (his college jersey #31 retired); and the Bay Area Sports Hall of Fame.

+Coaching career

+After retiring as a player, Meschery joined the Peace Corps as a basketball coach in Venezuela but his position was dismantled after a few months.
+He was hired as head coach by the Carolina Cougars of the American Basketball Association (ABA) after being encouraged by the team's general manager, Carl Scheer.
+Meschery guided the Cougars to a record of 35–49 in the 1971–72 season before being replaced by Larry Brown.
+Meschery wrote a book about his experience, Caught in the Pivot: a Diary of a Rookie Coach in the Exploding World of Pro Basketball, which was published in 1973.

+Meschery spent two seasons as an assistant coach for the Portland Trail Blazers under Lenny Wilkens from 1974 to 1976.

+Meschery was the head coach for the Reno Bighorns of the Continental Basketball Association (CBA) during the 1982–83 season and led the team to an 18–26 record.